Your Headshot - Vital for your career.

 Images speak.
 People read pictures before they read articles.
 And they make judgments, consciously or subconsciously, immediately.
 Often it is an emotional response.
 And no matter how much logic and well-developed the argument, judgments made on emotional responses are notoriously difficult to change.

-What kind of background would work best?
+What kind of background would work best for your headshot?
 Classic white background (good for companies that have lots of staff and need consistency), outdoor, natural, office or dark background.
 Each will create a different mood and feel, exciting distinct emotions in the audience.

 You do not need a medium format camera, complex lighting and top-of-the-range prime lenses to get a good headshot.
 It is perfectly possible to get great results with good quality consumer cameras.